7 Simple lifestyle changes to create an easy flow in life by Julie Furlong

 - It’s a simple way to stay on track

 So why not make a plan for the New Year, and have a think about living with some intention?
-Do some homework for yourself and select a guided word that’s right for you this coming new year – a word that will resonate with you (Read: Uniqueness).
+Do some homework for yourself and select a guided word that’s right for you this coming new year – a word that will resonate with you (Read: 10 of the best ways to find your unique self).
 Then try it and keep it in your subconscious mind all throughout the year, something that you can fall back on to remind yourself every time you make a decision.
 Then, when that decision time comes, you will be able to ask yourself ‘does that move align with my guided word’?
 You may find the word that you want to define for your year comes to you straight away or you may need to have a good brainstorm and think about it in more detail.
 Here’s a PDF I provided to my colleagues to brainstorm and determine their guided word which may help you as well.

 Let one word be your guiding light for 2019 and experience the difference it can make – I don’t think you will be disappointed.